EleutherAI/website/README.md

 1. change the content in content-blog
 2. when generating static html run: `hugo --config=config-blog.toml`
 3. when deploying run: `./deploy_blog.sh`

+### Update: now there is the script that should do all of this for you.
+You just need to run:

+`./run_all.sh`

+and it will generates all the sites and deploy them. (both for website and blog).

 ## Editing content
 The theme and content structure should be similar to the standard Hugo projects.
 Content for main pages is in `/content folder`.
 The Blog is in `/content/blog`.